 For most proceedings, there is a general Claim form(N1) in which the claimant:

 - Sets out the names and addresses of all the parties (there may be more than one defendant)

 - Gives a concise statement of the nature of the claim

-- State the remedy sought; and
+- State the remedy sought, and

-- Contain a statement of value where the claim is for money.
+- Contain a statement of value where the claim is for money

-Particulars of claim
+Particulars of Claim

-Issuing the claim form
+Issuing of the Claim form

 Money Claim online

 Most simple money claims with a value up to £100,000 can be issued electronically using a scheme known as ‘Money Claim Online.’
-Service is affected by the court, and is deemed to be effected on the fifth day after issue irrespective of whether that day is a business day or not.
+Service is by the court, and is deemed to be effected on the fifth day after issue, irrespective of whether that day is a business day or not.
 Defendants can respond either electronically or by using hard copies.
 If no response is obtained, judgment can be entered in default by filing an electronic request.
 Electronic claims are transferred to the defendant’s home court on various events, including the filing of a defence.